DasEvoli/simple-ytdl/README.md

 * yt-dlp

 # Setup
-* HTML contains a .mp4 file and a .gif that needs to be replaced
+* HTML contains a .mp4 file, a .gif and a title icon that needs to be replaced
 * Webserver for PHP

 ## Authors